Tony Belcourt: Biography

-Belcourt was Chair of the Métis Nation of Ontario Cultural Commission, a charitable organization dedicated to preserve and promote Métis history, values, traditions and pride in Métis arts and culture.
+Belcourt was chair of the Métis Nation of Ontario Cultural Commission, a charitable organization dedicated to preserve and promote Métis history, values, traditions and pride in Métis arts and culture.
 He was also a member of the Crossing Boundaries National Council, which is composed of senior public servants and elected representatives from each of the provinces and the federal government, as well as representatives from territorial and municipal governments and the Aboriginal community.
-Through its projects and national discussions, the Council acted as an agent of change for transformation towards a more citizen-centred government.
+Through its projects and national discussions, the council acted as an agent of change for transformation towards a more citizen-centred government.

 Belcourt is the father of Métis painter Christi Belcourt, graphic designer Suzanne Belcourt, and filmmaker Shane Belcourt.
-He resides in Ottawa, Ontario, Canada with his wife, Danielle Choquette.